Spencer Steer Preview, Player Props: Reds vs. Angels

 - The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in MLB.

-- The Angels have a 4.70 team ERA that ranks 24th across all league pitching staffs.
+- The Angels' 4.70 team ERA ranks 24th across all league pitching staffs.

-- Angels pitchers combine to rank 24th in baseball in home runs given up (159 total, 1.3 per game).
+- Angels pitchers combine to rank 23rd in baseball in home runs allowed (159 total, 1.3 per game).

 - Giolito gets the start for the Angels, his 26th of the season.
 He is 7-9 with a 4.44 ERA and 150 strikeouts in 142 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Texas Rangers, when he went six innings, allowing four earned runs while giving up seven hits.
+- The right-hander's last time out was on Wednesday against the Texas Rangers, when he tossed six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.